- Arsenic is naturally present at high levels in the groundwater of a number of countries.

 In addition to skin cancer, long-term exposure to arsenic may also cause cancers of the bladder and lungs.
 The International Agency for Research on Cancer (IARC) has classified arsenic and arsenic compounds as carcinogenic to humans, and has also stated that arsenic in drinking-water is carcinogenic to humans.

-Other adverse health effects that may be associated with long-term ingestion of inorganic arsenic include developmental effects, neurotoxicity, diabetes and cardiovascular disease.
-In China (Province of Taiwan), arsenic exposure has been linked to “blackfoot disease”, which is a severe disease of blood vessels leading to gangrene.
-However, this disease has not been observed in other parts of the world, and it is possible that malnutrition contributes to its development.
+Other adverse health effects that may be associated with long-term ingestion of inorganic arsenic include developmental effects, diabetes, pulmonary disease, and cardiovascular disease.
+Arsenic-induced myocardial infarction, in particular, can be a significant cause of excess mortality.
+In China (Province of Taiwan), arsenic exposure has been linked to “Blackfoot disease”, which is a severe disease of blood vessels leading to gangrene.
+This disease has not been observed in other parts of the world however, and it is possible that malnutrition contributes to its development.

 Magnitude of the problem

 Arsenic in Bangladesh has attracted much attention since recognition in the 1990s of its wide occurrence in well-water in that country.
 Since this time, significant progress has since been made and the number of people exposed to arsenic exceeding the Bangladesh drinking-water quality standard has decreased by approximately 40%.
-Despite these efforts, it is estimated that about 20 million and 45 million people in Bangladesh are at risk of being exposed to arsenic concentrations that are greater than the national standard of 50 μg/litre and the WHO guideline value of 10 μg/litre respectively1.
+Despite these efforts, it was estimated that in 2012 in Bangladesh, about 19 million people were still exposed to arsenic concentrations above the national standard of 50 μg/L and 39 million people above the WHO provisional guideline value of 10 μg/L (5).
+In a highly affected area of Bangladesh, 21.4% of all deaths in the area were attributed to arsenic levels above 10 μg/L in drinking-water (6).
+A similar dose-response function has been found in other parts of Bangladesh, and these these results have been combined with national survey data to estimate an annual death toll of nearly 43 000 (7).
+The US National Research Council has noted that as many as 1 in 100 additional cancer deaths could be expected from a lifetime exposure to drinking-water containing 50 μg/L (8).

 The symptoms and signs caused by long-term elevated exposure to inorganic arsenic differ between individuals, population groups and geographical areas.
 Thus, there is no universal definition of the disease caused by arsenic.
 This complicates the assessment of the burden on health of arsenic.